oomol-flows/emotional-tts/README.md

 - **Multi-language:** Works with both Chinese and English text
 - **Professional Quality:** Produces studio-grade audio suitable for production use

+### SRT Subtitle Synthesis

+**What it does:** Converts SRT subtitle files into synchronized spoken audio, automatically aligning generated speech with subtitle timestamps.

+**Key Features:**

+- **Automatic Timing:** Generates audio synchronized with your subtitle timestamps
+- **Batch Processing:** Processes all subtitle entries in one go
+- **Full Emotion Control:** Uses the same emotion control features as the basic synthesis block
+- **Speed Adjustment:** Optionally adjust speech speed to better fit subtitle timing
+- **Metadata Output:** Generates an annotated SRT file with audio duration information

 ## Use Cases

 ### 1. Content Creation
 - Generate voiceovers for videos without recording
 - Create podcast episodes in different voices
 - Produce audiobooks with consistent narration
+- **NEW:** Convert video subtitles to synchronized narration tracks

 ### 2. Accessibility
 - Convert written content to audio for visually impaired users
 - Create audio versions of documents and articles
 - Generate multilingual audio content
+- **NEW:** Generate audio descriptions from subtitle files

 ### 3. Prototyping & Design
 - Test different voice styles for your project